 - Singers - sing as loud as you would performing and place the device where the sound is clear and there’s no feedback or diffusion of sound.
-If in a large space (such as a hall or a church), a general suggestion is to keep your device about 25 away to capture your full sound and vibrancy.
+If in a large space (such as a hall or a church), a general suggestion is to keep your device about 15-20 feet away to capture your full sound and vibrancy.

 - Woodwinds - place the device about a foot away from you.
 If possible, angle the device towards the lower half of the instrument, so you clearly catch the sound coming out of the bell AND the keys.

 - Strings: Have the device a couple of feet away facing the instrument.
 This way we can hear your instrument clearly (and see you!).
 If using a separate microphone, point it near the bridge of the instrument.